-If you are web-developer then you probably used (or still using) some tool that emulating web-server environment.
-Unfortunately a lot of Windows users still using WAMP or OpenServer.
+If you are a web developer then you probably used (or still using) some tool that emulating web-server environment.
+Unfortunately, a lot of Windows users still using WAMP or OpenServer.

-This is a very great example of horrible idea.
+This is a very great example of a horrible idea.
 Just because real web-servers based on Linux systems.
-In addition, as you might know – PHP behavior on Windows differs with Linux’s PHP.
-This will cause many problems with directory path separators, extensions etc. Therefore, some people decided to use Vagrant as emulator of real Linux web-server.
-However, Vagrant tool based on a Virtual Box machine that need a lot of resources of your computer such as processor’s time, RAM and hard drive.
+In addition, as you might know – PHP behavior on Windows differs from Linux’s PHP.
+This will cause many problems with directory path separators, extensions, etc. Therefore, some people decided to use Vagrant as an emulator of real Linux web-server.
+However, a Vagrant tool based on a Virtual Box machine that needs a lot of resources of your computer such as processor’s time, RAM and hard drive.
 Fortunately, now we have Docker on Windows that uses Hyper-V feature.
-With Docker you can finally decrease at least CPU and hard drive usage.
+With Docker, you can finally decrease at least CPU and hard drive usage.

 One important thing you have to know: you have to enable "Expose daemon on tcp://..." feature in the Docker's settings.

 PhpStorm will use port 2375 over TCP to communicate with Docker.

 Another one important setting for Docker is enabling drive sharing.
 We need to enable sharing on a disk where our project is located.
 This option has to be enabled to synchronize our project files with a virtual machine in Docker.

 Configuring Docker plugin

 Once you configured Docker – you have to enable Docker integration in the PhpStorm.
 Just go to setting and add a new Docker connection: